awscoder/CryptoTracker/README.md

 7) Use DB browser to open your database and you can see your holdings and transaction history.

 *Next steps*
-1) Increase efficiency (looking at pulling data from db instead of fills after fills has been imported (84-96)
+1) Enabling generic csv import from any exchange with proper formatting
-2) This will also helpwith importing other files down the line
+2) Eventually a better interface
-3) Eventually a better interface
+3) The ability to display portfolio
-4) The ability to display portfolio
+4) Track cost-per-coin
-5) Track cpc
+5) Make graphs
-6) Make graphs
+6) Calculate FIFO capital gains/losses